ElliotKillick/windows-vs-linux-loader-architecture/README.md

         // Test whether module module initialization should occur
         // LdrGetProcedureAddressForCaller receives this as its fifth argument, KERNELBASE!GetProcAddresForCaller (called by KERNELBASE!GetProcAddress) always sets it to TRUE
         && ExecuteInit
-        // Test for the current thread having the TEB.LoadOwner flag && (NtCurrentTeb()->SameTebFlags & 0x1000) != 0
+        // Test for the current thread having the LoadOwner flag in TEB.SameTebFlags && (NtCurrentTeb()->SameTebFlags & 0x1000) != 0
         // Test for the current thread not holding the LdrpDllNotificationLock lock (i.e. we're not executing a DLL notification callback)
         && !(unsigned int)RtlIsCriticalSectionLockedByThread(&LdrpDllNotificationLock) )